uncovsky/sbpca/README.md

 The binary runs all the benchmarks 5 times for SCHVI, SBPCA-DB and SBPCA-PA, outputting the results and statistics in out/.

-The code used for evaluation is located in include/evaluation.hpp.
+The evaluation code is located in include/evaluation.hpp.

 ## Parser

 The file format is described in depth here: [PRISM Format Description](https://www.prismmodelchecker.org/manual/Appendices/ExplicitModelFiles)
 , see Transition ( .tra ) files and Transition Reward ( .trew ) files.

-It is also possible to supply more than one dimension of rewards in one file for any transition.
+It is also possible to specify multiple reward dimensions in a single file for any transition.

 * Original PRISM format:
 	+ 1 0 2 6 - transition from 1 under action 0 to state 2 has reward 6